-Just to roll some Weed Control Fabric out in your garden and not to worry about weeding anymore sounds good.
-Stopping weeds without dangerous chemical, and for many years – some give a 25 years guarantee, wow!
+Just rolling some Weed Control Fabric (a.k.a. landscape fabric) out in your garden and not worrying about weeding anymore sounds good.
+Stopping weeds without dangerous chemicals, and doing it for many years – some give a 25 years guarantee, wow!
 But is this true, does it work as promised?
-Here are 3 reasons why you should not use weed control fabric in your garden.
-Along with some good uses for weed control fabric.
+Here are 4 reasons why we do not use weed control fabric in the garden as a long-term solution, along with some good uses for weed control fabric.

 1. It is unnatural

 Weed Control Fabric is also not biodegradable.
-Once in, it stays there for many many years, creating more and more problems.
-Over time it will deteriorate so that getting rid of the fabric becomes almost impossible.
+Once in, it stays there for many years, creating more and more problems.
+Over time, it will deteriorate so that removing the fabric in one piece becomes almost impossible.

 2. It does not work

-Every time you put something on top of the weed fabric that turns overtime to soil, weeds will grow.
-Even with rocks, it will take longer, but over time enough soil will build up between the rocks, so that weeds will grow.
+Every time you put something on top of the weed fabric that turns over time into soil, weeds will grow.
+Even with rocks, it will take longer, but eventually, enough soil will build up between the rocks, so that weeds will grow.

-The bigger problem with Weed Control Fabric is the fact that really bad weeds grow through it.
+The bigger problem with Weed Control Fabric is the fact that weeds grow through it.
 This makes pulling those weeds impossible.
 Once in there, you will have to replace the landscaping.
 Here’s a picture of what the weed cloth looked like underneath.
 Hard to believe, is it?
-This was very eye opening for us, and I wanted to share it with you.
+This was very eye-opening for us, and I wanted to share it with you.

 Natural weed control

 We certainly prefer a more natural way of dealing with weeds.
 If a weed barrier is needed, newspapers or cardboard work great.
 They will compost and actually feed worms rather than trap them.

 Adding heavy mulch is the best solution.
 Some weeds do grow in mulch too but are so easy to pull.